-Florence, a Democrat, was the representative for Pennsylvania's 1st congressional district from 1859 to 1861.
+Florence was the representative for Pennsylvania’s 1st congressional district and was a Democrat.
+He served from 1859 to 1861.

 From Dec 1851 to Mar 1861, Florence missed 299 of 2,772 roll call votes, which is 10.8%.
 This is better than the median of 24.1% among the lifetime records of representatives serving in Mar 1861.
 The chart below reports missed votes over time.

 |Dec 1851-Mar 1852||96||16||16.7%||39th|

 |Dec 1853-Mar 1854||114||20||17.5%||39th|